ant-design/ant-design-charts/docs/guide/faq.md

 - React version is too low and does not support hooks.
 Upgrade to 16.8.4 or the latest version.
 - The 2.x version of Ant-Design-Pro is used, resulting in underlying dependency conflict.
 It is recommended to upgrade Pro to the latest version.
+- The BizCharts is used, resulting in underlying dependency conflict.

 ### 3、How to binding event and get current data.